Farmers Guide to Iowa Taxes

 Blank W-2s may be obtained by contacting the IRS at 1-800-829-3676, ordering online from the IRS at www.irs.gov/, or from a commercial printer.

 If you need a copy of your W-2, first ask your employer.
-Since employers are not required to send copies of W-2s to the Iowa Department of Revenue, we are not able to furnish them to you.
+The Iowa Department of Revenue isnot able to furnish W-2s.
 If you are unable to obtain a copy from your employer, here are some other possible options:

 - Social Security Administration (SSA) - will provide copies of Forms W-2 for retirement purposes at no charge and for other than retirement purposes for a fee.
 Call 1–800–772–1213, or visit the SSA website at www.ssa.gov for instructions on how to obtain wage information from the SSA.